auxfix/node.js-working-copy/README.md

 Node.js is an open-source, cross-platform JavaScript runtime environment.

-Firts commit after first build
+Firts commit after first build.
+Some text.

 For information on using Node.js, see the [Node.js website][].